Table of Contents

 Activated Carbon Filter

-The Waterdrop faucet filtration system’s activated carbon filter has a 0.5-micron rating and is NSF-certified to trap contaminants including chlorine, lead and fluoride, producing water that is cleaner and better-tasting.
+The Waterdrop faucet filtration system’s activated carbon filter has a 0.5-micron rating and is NSF-certified to trap contaminants including chlorine and other contaminants, producing water that is cleaner and better-tasting.

 This Waterdrop filter comes with 6 different adapters for fitting the unit to your kitchen sink faucet.
 3 of these adapters are designed for internal threaded faucets, and the other three are designed for external threaded faucets.
 Each adapter comes with a washer which should be used in installation.